Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 Deleting

-Like filtering, we can delete by a unique column instead of the entire row.
+Like filtering, we can delete by an indexed or unique column instead of the entire row.

 }